SarkiMudboy/SarkiMudboy/README.md

 ### Hi there 👋
+I am a software engineer with three years of software industry experience 😊.
+During this time, I've primarily specialized in back-end development using Python, Go, and JavaScript.
+Additionally, I possess proficiency in front-end development with JavaScript and React 🚀.

 <!--
-**SarkiMudboy/SarkiMudboy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on building tools for businesses and developers alike including various personal projects improving my skills along the way!.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning golang 👾 and PyTorch 🔥
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on building products and open source projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Open to discussions on sofware engineering likewise I am a learner always open to learn topics beyond my scope
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+      ✉️ email - sarikiihima44@gmail.com
+      🔗 linkedin - www.linkedin.com/in/sarki-ihima-620665261
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love coding and gaming 🎮
 -->